Break the Silence

 SOS to 741741 (Crisis Text Line).
 If you are

-experiencing an emergency, call 911 or your local emergency
+experiencing an emergency, call 911 or go to an emergency